theSaviKing/network-tools/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
-If you get an error and you know Python was installed on your machine, try restarting it.
+If you get an error and you know Python was installed on your machine, try restarting your computer.

 ### Installing `network-tools`
 To install the network-tools package, follow these steps: